bitrix24/b24restdocs/api-reference/landing/user-blocks/landing-repo-check-content.md

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
 - parameter requirements are not indicated
 - examples are missing
-- no error response is provided
+- no response in case of error

 {% endnote %}